Updated: Aug 20

 Data Storage and Destruction

 The storage, protection, and disaster recovery of data is critical for continuity.
-In addition, various compliance and ethical needs require data to be stored, protected.
+In addition, various compliance and ethical needs require data to be stored and protected.

 The Data Advantage